nixworks/public/news/2010/05/5/index.md

 ##### Supreme Court of India
 ### [The Supreme Court of India in a landmark judgment declares the use of narco tests, brain mapping tests and lie detector tests by investigative agencies unconstitutional. ](/news/2010/05/5/the-supreme-court-of-india-in-a-landmark-judgment-declares-the-use-of-narco-tests-brain-mapping-tests-and-lie-detector-tests-by-investigati.md)
-_Context: narco tests, lie detector, Supreme Court of India, landmark judgment, brain mapping tests_
+_Context: landmark judgment, lie detector, narco tests, brain mapping tests, Supreme Court of India_

 ##### Tengchong County
 ### [Landsides killed 15 Chinese workers in the Tengchong County, Yunnan Province. ](/news/2010/05/5/landsides-killed-15-chinese-workers-in-the-tengchong-county-yunnan-province.md)